maxhumber/scrape.world/deploy_dokku.md

-**On local machine**
+**On Laptop**

-21. Go back to the app and add dokku as a remote:
+21. Add dokku as a remote:

 ```
-git remote add dokku dokku@<SERVER IPv4 ADDRESS>:scrapeworld
+git remote add dokku dokku@165.XXX.43.118:scrapeworld
 ```

-22. Verify the remote is added:
+22. Verify that the remote got added:

 ```
 git remote -v
 ```

-23. Push it up:
+23. Push it up (for every new change just run these commands):

 ```
 git add .